Flat-bodies

 (NCBI-index: 1.857959)

-The wings of the Coastal Flat-body (Agonopterix yeatiana) are gray-brown to brown-white and light in color.
+The wings of the Coastal Flat-body (Agonopterix yeatiana) are grey-brown to brown-white and light in colour.
 The stigma is surrounded by dark red, often with a dark spot above it.
 Both oval marks are small and black.
-The fringes are checkered in black and from the fringes, some faint black lines run towards the stigma.
+The fringes are checkered in black, and from the fringes, some faint black lines run towards the stigma.
 A row of black dots can be seen along the termen.
-The flying period is in one generation throughout the year and the wingspan is 18-22mm.
+The flying period is one generation throughout the year, and the wingspan is 18-22mm.
 Host plant: Wild Carrot and Hemlock.
 Dutch name: Peenkaartmot.
 Frisian name:

 Flying period: